-Jeep Wrangler extended warranty: cost, coverage and plans
+Jeep Wrangler extended warranty coverage

 An extended warranty effectively “extends” your manufacturer's warranty protection, giving you a few extra years of coverage against pricey repairs.
+If you want more coverage, you have two options for your Wrangler:

 For context, every new Jeep includes the following warranties from the factory, and these automatically transfer to subsequent owners until they expire: